 To help with your design, we can provide 3D files for all of our parts.
 Simply contact us to request them from an engineer.
 We also have a full Application Bulletin discussing mounting in moulded enclosures which you can access here:

-Of course, if you need specific design advice or are looking for customisations – the best thing to is to contact us for help with your application!
+Of course, if you need specific design advice or are looking for customisations – the best thing to do is to contact us for help with your application!